nobodhi/javascript_coding_exercise/README.md

 `npm run test`

 You can find the source for the tests in **./test/test.js**.
-The test points to a module, passes it some data, and expects a set of JSON instructions in response.
-The challenge is to get a passing result in the tests.

-(These instructions describe how to redistribute funds between people, according to ratios provided by the user, similar to a cost-sharing app.)
+The tests call a module, pass it some data, and expect in return a set of JSON 'transfer instructions' describing how to redistribute funds between people according to ratios provided by the user (similar to a cost-sharing app).
+The goal is to get the tests to pass.

 #### Solution